-2.0 Preparation of Annual Disclosure of Crime Statistics and Availability of Annual Security Report
+1. Preparation of Annual Disclosure of Crime Statistics and Availability of Annual Security Report

-Each trimester the Campus Safety department requests information from University CSAs (Campus Security Authorities) concerning the reporting of crimes and policy violations.
+The Campus Safety Department collects information about reported crimes from Campus Security Authorities (CSAs) on an on-going and timely basis.
 The information gathered from the CSAs is combined with the Incident Reports recorded by members of the Campus Safety department throughout the year as well as any incidents communicated via the "Report It" tool on MySCU.
-The Campus Safety Lieutenant, Executive Director of Auxiliary Operations and Physical Plant, and Assistant Director of Auxiliary Operations review and classify the information contained within the reports to determine the crime statistics for the campus.
+The Campus Safety Lieutenant, Sgt., and Executive Director of Auxiliary Operations and Physical Plant review and classify the information contained within the reports to determine the crime statistics for the campus.
 Once the statistics have been determined, the Executive Director of Auxiliary Operations and Physical Plant drafts the Annual Security Report itself, which is then approved for distribution by the Vice President for Administration and Finance/CFO.